 The Society of American Archivists is a professional organization established to serve the educational and informational needs of its members.
 SAA promotes cooperation, research, standards, public awareness, and relations with allied professions and thereby advances the identification, preservation, and use of records of enduring value.
 Because discrimination and unequal treatment are inimical to the Society's goals, SAA hereby declares that discrimination on the grounds of age, color, creed beliefs, disability ability, family relationship, gender identity/expression, individual lifestyle, marital status, national origin, race, religion, sex, sexual orientation, or veteran status is prohibited within the Society.
 SAA will vigorously pursue a policy of non-discrimination and equal opportunity through its programs, activities, services, operations, employment, and business contracts.

-Adopted by the SAA Council in January 1992; updated February 2009; reviewed and reaffirmed in February 2010 and January 2011, 2012, and 2013; updated May 2016..
+Adopted by the SAA Council in January 1992; updated February 2009; reviewed and reaffirmed in February 2010 and January 2011, 2012, and 2013; updated May 2016.
 The Council agreed to review every three years this document, SAA's Statement on Diversity (January 2014), and SAA's Code of Conduct (July 2014).
 Last Reviewed: May 2016 May 2019.